The Tartan (Carnegie Mellon University): Regular staff

+History

 A brief independence: 2002–2004

 In 2002, The Tartan's leadership decided to leave the student funding process of Carnegie Mellon University.
 Advertising revenues were healthy, and the paper's leadership was confident that the paper could remain independent so long as future leadership maintained a strong focus on maintaining and growing revenue from advertising and subscriptions.
 Breaking away was also an attempt to remove the ethical burden of reporting on the same entities that allocated funds to the newspaper.
 The paper failed to grow and maintain its advertising income, and accumulated a large amount of debt by 2004.
 The Tartan rejoined the student funding process in the spring of 2004.

-Missing website: 2004

-In the spring of 2004, a disgruntled staff member accessed The Tartans servers and removed the code for The Tartans Web site, along with the content of the site, shortly after leaving a meeting in which the editor-in-chief failed to nominate him for a contributing editor position.
-A complaint was filed with campus police, and the University held a disciplinary hearing, in which the committee determined the code belonged to the former staff member.
-Since then, The Tartan has rebuilt its internal and external Web sites from scratch.
+Natrat Controversies

-Controversy: April - November 2004The Tartan has traditionally published an annual joke issue called the "Natrat" (Tartan spelled backwards) on April Fool's Day.
-In the 2004 edition, a comic containing a racial slur and a joke about a racist hate crime, along with other items deemed offensive by much of the community, such as a poem about the fatal rape of a woman with an ice skate blade, was published.
-Jim Puls, the editor-in-chief and Alex Meseguer, the managing editor resigned in the wake of the ensuing media attention and campus outcry.Furor over First Amendment: CMU editors assailed over spoof paper Bob Rost, the artist of the offending cartoon was also dismissed from the newspaper.
+The Tartan has traditionally published an annual joke issue called the "Natrat" (Tartan spelled backwards) on April Fool's Day.
+The 1994 edition contained inappropriate and offensive content, leading to the removal of the editor-in-chief at the time and a halt in publication to allow for a proper response and evaluation.
+In the 2004 edition, a comic containing a racial slur for African Americans and a "joke" about murdering an African American, along with other offensive items, including a poem about the fatal rape of a woman with an ice skate blade, was published.
+Jim Puls, the editor-in-chief, and Alex Meseguer, the managing editor, resigned in the wake of the ensuing media attention and campus outcry.
+Bob Rost, the artist of the offending cartoon was also dismissed from the newspaper.

+Controversy: November 2004

 In November 2004, The Tartan declined to run an advertisement submitted by conservative writer David Horowitz.
 Horowitz has gained publicity by placing or attempting to place similar ads in a number of student newspapers across the country.
 This action caused The Tartan to once again gain media attention, this time drawing fire from conservatives who viewed the paper as having a liberal agenda.